 - A CBC Best Canadian Nonfiction Book of the Year

-- Is currently the book From the Ashes is also the #1 bestselling book in Canada in both the overall and nonfiction categories
+- Also the #1 bestselling book in Canada in both the overall and nonfiction categories